-4 Tips for Planning Your Great Smoky Mountains National Park Spring Vacation
+4 Tips for Your Great Smoky Mountains National Park Vacation

-If you’re planning a visit to Great Smoky Mountains National Park this spring, here are a few things you should keep in mind so you can make the most of your time in the great outdoors:
+Here are a few things to make the most of your time in the great outdoors:

 Get familiar with the weatherGreat Smoky Mountains National Park spring weather is a funny thing, and it can vary widely from one area of the park to another even on the same day.
 While the valley might be warm and humid, higher elevations, especially some of the most popular peaks, can cool off quickly as you climb (10-20 degree differences are normal).
-Mountains can also cause funny things to happen to storm systems — either breaking them up around you or causing them to hang around — but either way, you’ll want to be prepared for the various possibilities.
+You’ll want to be prepared.

 The Great Smoky Mountains National Park System considers the spring season to be March – May.
 You can expect anything from flurries in early spring at high elevations (mainly in March), to high temperatures in the 70s – 80s by May.
-Average rainfall in the spring months is around 4 – 5 inches, so it’s a good idea to be prepared with rain gear such as waterproof shoes or boots, rain jackets and umbrellas just in case.
+Average rainfall in the spring months is around 4 – 5 inches.
+So it’s a good idea to be prepared with rain gear, such as waterproof shoes or boots, rain jackets and umbrellas.
 If you’re planning farther out than 10 days, the National Park Service offers a great resource with average seasonal weather expectations.

 2. Gather Maps